sam-eah/nuxt-ssr-vuetify-firebase/README.md

 # Deploy
 (The things we have to do before each deployment)
 ## 1. Install functions modules
-We have to run this command everytime we add a dependency/devDependency or change the file `/functions/package.json`
+We have to run this command everytime we add a dependency/devDependency
 (You don't need to do it after adding nuxt-start, since it will be done already)
 ```console
 $ yarn --cwd functions --ignore-engines